extrange/personal-blog/docs/blog-posts/2021-11-17-developing-in-wsl-containers.md

-# Developing in WSL Containers
+# Developing in WSL Containers (Now with GPU support!)

 As a programmer there were a lot of version/environment issues I faced while developing with Python/Node.
 Some examples: